jaspector

 City Hall is open Monday–Friday, 8:00 a.m.–4:00 p.m., for inspection coordination.citeturn6search2

-Typical inspection sequence: Not detailed publicly; the Building Inspector communicates phases once the permit is issued.citeturn6search3
+Typical sequence: Not detailed publicly; the Building Inspector communicates phases once the permit is issued.citeturn6search3

 Anyone constructing, enlarging, altering, repairing, moving, demolishing, or changing occupancy of a building; or working on electrical, gas, mechanical, or plumbing systems must first obtain a permit from the Building Inspector.citeturn6search3

-Typical processing time is Not published; inquire with the Building Inspector for current backlog.citeturn6search3.
+Building permit processing times in Stockton, MO typically run Not published; inquire with the Building Inspector for current backlog.citeturn6search3.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Stockton, MO.
 The following work is generally exempt: Minor, non-structural repair work—such as replacing faucets or fixtures, repairing hot water heaters, furnaces, air conditioners, painting, or switching light fixtures—does not require a building permit per Section 500.045 unless the Building Inspector decides otherwise.citeturn6search3.
+When in doubt, confirm with the local building department before starting work.